PyLops/pylops-mpi/joss/paper.md

 When addressing distributed inverse problems, we identify three distinct families of problems:

-- Both model and data are split across nodes, with each node processing its own portion of the model and data.
+- **1. Fully distributed models and data**: Both model and data are split across nodes, with each node processing its own portion of the model and data.
 This leads to minimal
   communication, mainly when performing dot products in the solver or in the regularization terms.

-- Data is distributed across nodes, whilst the model is available on all nodes.
+- **2. Distributed data, model available on all nodes**: Data is distributed across nodes, whilst the model is available on all nodes.
   Communication happens during the adjoint pass to sum models and in the solver for data vector operations.

-- All nodes have identical copies of the data and model.
+- **3. Model and data available on all nodes**: All nodes have identical copies of the data and model.
 Communication only happens within the operator, with no communication in solver needed.

 MPI for Python (mpi4py [@Dalcin:2021]) provides Python bindings for the MPI standard, allowing applications to leverage multiple